Sabra-xD/Flutter-Task/README.md

-  -flutter clean
+- flutter clean
-  -flutter pub get
+- flutter pub get
-  -then run the main.dart file to your emulator, phone or chrome.
+- then run the main.dart file to your emulator, phone or chrome.